orbitalquark/textadept/doc/manual.md

 ## Installing Modules

 Install a module by placing it in your *~/.textadept/modules/* directory.
-Even if you have write permissions in Textadept's installed location, placing all custom or user-created modules in *~/.textadept/modules/* prevents the possibility of overwriting them when you update Textadept.
+Even if you have write permissions in Textadept's installed location, placing all of your custom or user-created modules in *~/.textadept/modules/* prevents the possibility of overwriting them when you update Textadept.
 Also, modules in that directory override any modules in Textadept's *modules/* directory.
 This means that if, for example, you have your own *lua* module, Textadept will load that